 * Small Groups Take Big Effort!

 Depending on your small group strategy, it may be the highest-maintenance thing your ministry does.
-Finding leaders, training leaders (and training, and training and training), assigning groups, finding host homes or ample space in the church, encouraging leaders (and encouraging and encouraging and encouraging), finding the right curriculum, holding leaders accountable (and holding them accountable, and holding them accountable and holding them accountable), building relationships with the parents.
+Finding leaders, training leaders (and training, and training and training), assigning groups, finding host homes or ample space in the church, encouraging leaders (and encouraging and encouraging and encouraging), finding the right curriculum, creating a calendar, sending out lessons, holding leaders accountable (and holding them accountable, and holding them accountable and holding them accountable), building relationships with the parents.
 And on and on and on.
 It’s tempting to wonder if all the effort is worth it.
 The answer, and I think most youth workers would agree, is a resounding YES!

 * Small Groups Are Messy!

-While it’s certainly true that some models are messier than others (decentralized small groups that exist as their own separate program are typically messier than centralized groups that are attached to an existing program, for instance), small groups are messy stuff, And that’s the way it’s supposed to be!
+While it’s certainly true that some models are messier than others (decentralized small groups that exist as their own separate program are typically messier than centralized groups that are attached to an existing program, like LIVE Curriculum, for instance), small groups are messy stuff, And that’s the way it’s supposed to be!
 Small groups are largely about the idea of sharing life together, and life is messy.

 * Small Groups Are Scary!